 I’m not a hater, nor am I trying to be.
 I just think there are better places in Romania that should get the spotlight more so than Bran Castle.
 That’s because Romania ranks up there as one of my favorite places (in the world) to visit.
 That’s no to say you shouldn’t check out the famed Dracula Castle, in fact, maybe you should just to see what the fuss is all about.
 However, I will present some facts in this article that will make you more informed so you won’t be disappointed if you do decide to visit.

-What I’m going to say here will likely fall on deaf ears because you’ll likely visit Bran Castle anyways.
-But bear with me and hear me out for a minute; I’ll be your guide and advisor for this article and will provide pictures and facts so that I may just save you from wasting your time in Bran.
-I believe there are so much more intriguing castles and citadels in Romania that you should be visiting instead of Bran.
+What I’m going to say here will likely fall on deaf ears because you’ll probably visit Bran Castle anyways.
+But bear with me and hear me out for a minute; let me be your guide and adviser for this article and will provide pictures and facts so that I may just save you from wasting your time in Bran.
+I believe there are so many more intriguing castles and citadels in Romania that you should be visiting instead of Bran.

 There’s no castle on this mountain at all.
 It’s still a mystery as to why Bran Castle owns the label as the Dracula Castle.
 Tourist stalls and tents selling Dracula knick-knacks and vampire paraphernalia line the street leading to the castle.
 They’re making a killing selling fake plastic vampire fangs.

 There are several theories competing for the Dracula castle, and Poenari Castle is probably the more legit because Vlad spent more time there than any other competing castles.
 Another castle often mistaken as the Dracula castle is Corvin Castle.
 But unlike Bran, Corvin is actually creepy with its dungeons full of medieval torture machines and can hold a candle to the vampire myth.

 Bram Stoker’s titular character is often confused with Vlad Tepes (aka, The Impaler).
 For some reason, some historians depict this guy as a bloodthirsty despot who drank the blood of his victims.